The Principality of Monaco is known among tourists for its luxury, casinos, Formula 1 Grand Prix, and beautiful locations.

 Requirements for living in Monaco

-The evidence and documentation required to obtain residency in Monaco depends very much on the situation of each individual.
-However, in all cases, in order to obtain residency in Monaco you will need:
+The evidence and documentation required to obtain residency in Monaco depend very much on the situation of each individual.
+However, in all cases, in order to obtain residency in Monaco you will need the following:

 - A home in Monaco:

 – Being the manager of a company owning a flat